 The National Council for the Training of Journalists (NCTJ) administers the industry’s gold-standard qualification for aspiring reporters in the UK.
 Most journalism jobs require the NCTJ qualification, including 100 words per minute Teeline shorthand.

 To get gold standard you need to achieve A-C grades in all your exams and pass 100 words per minute Teeline shorthand.

-In addition to the research and analysis elements of your BA (Hons) in Journalism, you will study the core elements of the NCTJ curriculum: journalism ethics, news reporting, Teeline shorthand, media law, public affairs, production journalism, sports journalism and video journalism for online.
+In addition to the research and analysis elements of your BA (Hons) in Multimedia Journalism, you will study the core elements of the NCTJ curriculum: journalism ethics, news reporting, Teeline shorthand, media law, public affairs, production journalism, sports journalism and video journalism for online.